TylerDPenna/DnDSummary/Spells/Spell List/Banishing Smite.md

 [[Spells]]

 **Spell** Type: #Level5 #Conjuration
-**Casting** Time: #BonusAction which you take immediately after hitting a creature with a melee weapon or an Unarmed Strike **Target**: #Self
+**Casting Time**: #BonusAction which you take immediately after hitting a creature with a melee weapon or an Unarmed Strike **Target**: #Self
 **Components**: #Verbal
 **Duration**: #Concentration up to 1 minute